-Email hacking occurs when a fraudster illegally gains access into an individual’s email account.
+Email hacking occurs when a cybercriminal illegally gains access to an individual’s email account.
 This allows the fraudster to read email messages and view the address book on the email account.
-Using this information, the fraudster (appearing to be the individual), contacts the individual’s financial institutions via an email message and tries to obtain funds.
+Using this information, the cybercriminal (appearing to be the individual), contacts the individual’s financial institutions via an email message and tries to obtain funds.
 Learn about how to protect yourself at Email Hacking Fraud.

-Identity theft occurs when someone wrongfully obtains another person’s confidential information, often to benefit the identity thief financially.
+Identity theft occurs when someone wrongfully obtains another person’s confidential information and uses that information, often for financial gain.

 Victims of identity theft can spend months or years correcting the situation.
 Victims may also lose job opportunities or be refused loans for education, housing, or cars.